aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Represents the vertical offset of shape from the top border of the parent shape, in unit of 1/4000 of height of the parent shape..

+**Remarks**

 Only Applies when this shape in the group or chart.

 **Example**